Senator Kennedy, Family of Jackie Wisniewski Push for Jackie’s Law

 Dan and Kris Wisniewski, Jackie’s parents, said.
 “We continue on in this life with debilitating sadness.
 Our loving daughter Jackie was senselessly taken from us on June 13th of last year.
 She was a kind-hearted woman who was devoted to her family.
 We ask New York State to fix the law to make sure people who stalk their victims by using GPS tracking systems be sent to prison.
 Jackie’s Law will fill that gap and save lives.
 We will work hard with Senator Kennedy to pass Jackie's Law and save another family from the grief we feel.”

 Currently, there is no legal statute that specifically outlaws the use of GPS devices in stalking cases.
 Jackie’s Law adds a new section to the state’s penal code, under “Unlawful Surveillance in the Second Degree,” which makes the use of a GPS device to track a person’s movement, without their consent, a class E felony.
-Those convicted of a class E felony can face up to 4 years in prison.

 Often, victims of abuse do not feel comfortable filing for an Order of Protection or pressing charges against their abuser.
 They are so fearful of retaliation that they become stuck in the abusive relationship, and may hesitate to press charges.
 In Jackie’s case, she was afraid to press charges, and the police were unable to identify a crime in the state penal code, as it presently exists, to charge Jorden with.

 This legislation allows law enforcement to prosecute perpetrators for the crime of unlawful surveillance, without requiring the victim to file an Order of Protection or press charges.
-Law enforcement will have the ability to charge and prosecute an individual with a felony offense if he or she takes the action of installing and using a GPS device to track the movement or location of their victim.
+Law enforcement will have the ability to charge and prosecute an individual for a crimanal offense if he or she takes the action of installing and using a GPS device to track the movement or location of their victim.
 With this law, the onus of pursuing criminal charges will shift from the victim to law enforcement officials.

 Tragically, Jackie’s story is not entirely unique.
 In 2006, nearly 100,000 stalking cases involved the use of GPS devices nationwide.
 With the proliferation of GPS technology in recent years, it’s likely the use of GPS technology has become even more prevalent.